lewiscodes/IfOnly/readMe.txt

 TODO

-swap out select with text input at tablet and mobile so can center the text fix bug that empties and errors inputs hen there is already data in there and you click in correctly format date input when moving from mobile and tablet to desktop make money bg picture b&w fix button
+correctly format date input when moving from mobile and tablet to desktop make money bg picture b&w fix button